Kids in the City

 • Trail length: 4 km (in both directions, loop).

-• The trail presents what is most characteristic for the Kampinos Forest – a view of the vast wet meadows, a walk through the sand dunes covered with pine trees, the folk architecture, a nature museum, a military cemetery from the Second World War (many events in the history of Poland are connected with the Kampinos Forest).
+• The trail presents what is most characteristic of the Kampinos Forest – a view of the vast wet meadows, a walk through the dunes covered with pine trees, the folk architecture, a nature museum, a military cemetery from the Second World War (many events in the history of Poland are connected with the Kampinos Forest).

-• Spring is especially beautiful here.
+• Spring is beautiful here.
 Part of the trail – Olszowieckie Błoto (the peat bog) is covered with colorful flowers.

 • More in Polish about the trail on the Kampinoski National Park’s website (Ścieżka “Skrajem Puszczy”).